alexandreiabattles/content-ops-starter/content/pages/careers.md

           ROYAL ARMY OF ALEXANDREIA  EGYPT

-          Troy Army is a group of Trojan warriors, led by the formidable King Giovanni.
+          Troy Army is a group of Trojan warriors, led by the formidable **King Giovanni**.
 Forged in the legendary lands of Troy, these soldiers are the reincarnation of strength and tenacity.
 Known for their brutality in combat that makes any siege, the Troy Army fights with a ferocity that has shaken entire empires, their strength is legendary.

           STATE OF YOUR CITIES :